JuliaLang/Juleps/PathTypes.md

 The [Haskel path](https://hackage.haskell.org/package/path) package additionally (again) differenciates FilePaths from DirectoryPaths.
 This allows them to have rules that stop any path's being concatenated onto a FilePath, sine that is terminal

 The question of how far down this path to go is an open one.
-It might be something better resolved with traits than the normal hierachical type system.
+It might be something better resolved with traits than the normal hierarchical type system.
-A nice feature of defining `AbstractPaths`, is if desired different packages can define more (or less) rigerious definations of a filepath.
-And user's choosing to use such libraries will find they interact seemlessly with Base and with any other package.
+A nice feature of defining `AbstractPaths`, is if desired different packages can define more (or less) rigorous definitions of a filepath.
+And user's choosing to use such libraries will find they interact seamlessly with Base and with any other package.

 # Pre-empted Questions: